danthe1st/DanBot1/README.md

 	</dependency>
 </dependencies>
 ```
-* Commands for the Bot have to be annotated with @io.github.danthe1st.danbot1.commands.BotCommand
+* Commands for the Bot have to be annotated with `@io.github.danthe1st.danbot1.commands.BotCommand`
 * Commands should have a no-args-Constructor
-* the field aliases in @BotCommand mean the Command aliases (should be at least one)
+* the field *aliases* in `@BotCommand` mean the Command aliases (should be at least one)
-* Commands should implement the Interface commands.BotCommand
+* Commands should implement the Interface `io.github.danthe1st.danbot1.commands.Command`
-* Listeners should be annotated with @io.github.danthe1st.danbot1.listeners.BotListener
+* Listeners should be annotated with `@io.github.danthe1st.danbot1.listeners.BotListener`
 * Listeners should have a no-args-Constructor
-* Listeners should extend net.dv8tion.jda.api.hooks.ListenerAdapter
+* Listeners should extend `net.dv8tion.jda.api.hooks.ListenerAdapter`
 * You can run the Bot by executing io.github.danthe1st.danbot1.core.Main.main(String[] args);
 * you can export the plugin as a normal JAR File or use a maven export(mvn package), but the Commands and Listeners should be accessible and should hava a no-args-Constructor.